rehambhere2020/examApp/README.md

 * login studunt and doctor
 - register student
 - Determine All Permissions
--create new Exam
+- create new Exam
--Display all Quastion
+- Display all Quastion
--list all subject and Delete Sub
+- list all subject and Delete Sub
--List All Questions With Users Roles
+- List All Questions With Users Roles
--Display Student Result
+- Display Student Result
--Add Result To DB
+- Add Result To DB
--Check Student Data
+- Check Student Data
--List All Students With Degrees
+- List All Students With Degrees
 - validation